 - Medical Management Cost (medical fee schedule reviews, nurse case managers, triage nurses, etc.)

 - Any Other Expense

 Once the reserve worksheet is completed, the dollar amounts for medical, indemnity and expenses are combined to produce the total reserve for the workers’ compensation claim.

-The completion of the reserve worksheet is not the end of the adjuster’s responsibility for reserving the claim.
-When new medical information or legal information is obtained that changes the medical prognosis, extent of the indemnity payment or the legal responsibility on the claim, the adjuster should review the reserves in each of the sub-categories of medical, indemnity and expense and make the necessary corrections, whether they are increases or decreases in the reserve amount.
+Completing the reserve worksheet is not the end of the adjuster’s responsibility for reserving the claim.
+When new medical information or legal information is obtained that changes the medical prognosis, extent of the indemnity payment, or the legal responsibility on the claim, the adjuster should review the reserves in each of the sub-categories of medical, indemnity and expense and make the necessary corrections, whether they are increases or decreases in the reserve amount.

 Goal To Have Final Value of Claim Stated As Soon As Practical

 The goal of reserving is to have the ultimate (final) value of the claim stated as soon as practical, with the understanding that the ultimate value of the claim is subject to change.

 It is a rare file where the total reserve and the final amount paid on the file are the same immediately before the claim file is closed.
 With this understanding, the adjuster is still responsible for keeping the reserves on the claim file as accurate as possible.

 Accurate reserving of the claim file is very important to the employer.
 Suppose the claim file reserves are too high.
 In that case, the dollar amounts the underwriter uses to calculate future insurance premiums are overstated, causing the insurance premiums to be higher than they should be.
 When the reserves are set too low, an upward adjustment in the reserve amount has to be made to pay the correct amount when the claim is settled/concluded.